 Berry + Coconut Celebration Cake

-Today I thought I’d post my lush berry coconut cake that I often make for special occasions such as Christmas and birthdays.
-I love the simplicity of this cake and it’s perfect for those on low sugar, gluten free, digestive health diets or primal eating plans.
-It’s remodelled from the classic Victoria sponge cake that I used to make regularly as a pastry chef back in the day and the simple combination of berries and coconut is just purely delicious.
-I’ve doubled the recipe to make 2 decent sized cakes that I’ve stacked with my smashed berry + vanilla jam.
-Now you can choose to just serve this plain and simple or use as a base for Christmas trifles if you wish…However for my celebratory version I’ve lavishly garnished the cake with creamy coconut yoghurt.
-In place of the coconut yoghurt you can also use a quality Greek style yoghurt, home made coconut sorbet , creamy coconut or cashew cream, or even simple whipped organic Chantilly cream.
-Garnish with your favourite berries or fresh cherries and enjoy small delicate slices.
+Today I thought I'd post my lush berry coconut cake that I often make for special occasions such as Christmas and birthdays.
+I love the simplicity of this cake and it's perfect for those on low sugar, gluten-free, digestive health diets or primal eating plans.
+It's remodelled from the classic Victoria sponge cake that I used to make regularly as a pastry chef back in the day and the simple combination of berries and coconut is just purely delicious.
+I've doubled the recipe to make 2 decent sized cakes that I've stacked with my smashed berry + vanilla jam.

 Yummy Simple Frosting ideas:

-3. To make the vanilla soy cream, combine in a high speed blender like a Vitamix 300 g silken tofu with 2 teaspoons organic maple syrup and 1 teaspoon natural vanilla extract.
+To make the vanilla soy cream, combine in a high speed blender 300 g silken tofu with 2 teaspoons organic maple syrup and 1 teaspoon natural vanilla extract.
 Process until smooth and creamy.
-For a thicker cream, add 50 – 80 g cashew or macadamia nuts and process until creamy.
+For a thicker cream, add 50 - 80 g cashew or macadamia nuts and process until creamy.

-4. For a chocolate cream frosting combine 2 ripe avocados, 1/4 cup cocoa or cacao powder, 1/4 cup honey or organic maple syrup, a pinch of sea salt and 1 teaspoon vanilla bean paste.
+For a chocolate cream frosting combine 2 ripe avocados, ¼ cup cocoa or cacao powder, ¼ cup raw honey or organic maple syrup, a pinch of sea salt and 1 teaspoon vanilla bean paste.
 Blend in a Vitamix until smooth and creamy.
 Add a little splash of water for a smoother and fluffier consistency.